 this is an upcoming stage for Critical Areas Ordinance (CAO)

-City staff from the Planning Division within Community and Economic Development Department will present the updated Critical Areas Ordinance during the Renton City Council and hold a Public Hearing.
+City staff from the Planning Division within Community and Economic Development Department will present the updated Critical Areas Ordinance during the Renton Planning Commission and hold a Public Hearing.

 (September)